Texas' Corporate Practice of Medicine Prohibition: 8 Things You Need to Know

 Houston-Based Health Care & Business Attorneys with 130+ Years’ Experience

-Hendershot, Cannon & Hisey, P.C. is comprised of award-winning trial attorneys who leverage over a century of collective experience in a range of matters involving health care and business law.
+Hendershot, Cowart & Hisey, P.C. is comprised of award-winning trial attorneys who leverage over a century of collective experience in a range of matters involving health care and business law.
 Our versatility allows us to position clients for success when starting a medical practice or navigating a merger and acquisition, ensure compliance with applicable laws, and initiate immediate defense and dispute resolution strategies for matters involving partnership break-ups, audits, TMB complaints, and fraud and abuse allegations.
 With a thriving family law practice, we also counsel physicians who have additional concerns when it comes to the fate of a professional practice during divorce.

 Speak with a Houston attorney about your legal needs.
 Call (713) 909-7323 or contact us online to request an initial consultation.